-Apply all the sitting conditions by sitting on a stability ball with your chest up, shoulder blades down and back, with your head back over your shoulders.
+Apply all the sitting conditions by sitting on a stability ball with your chest up, shoulder blades down, and back, with your head back over your shoulders.
 Keep your feet flat on the ground/floor shoulder-width apart.
 Make sure your head is always over your shoulders and your shoulders are not bent but level.

 You can start by moving or sliding your hip to the right side even as the stability ball slightly moves to the right.
 Do the reverse as you slide your hip to the left.
 Always maintain a good posture while doing this.
 The prime movers are the lower trunk muscles, glutes, and obliques.

-This is done by sitting on the stability ball with the chest up, shoulder blades down and back, while your head back over your shoulders.
+This is done by sitting on the stability ball with the chest up, shoulder blades down, and back, while your head back over your shoulders.
 Do keep your feet flat as always on the ground/floor at shoulder-width apart.

 At this point place your hands on the ball beside you and walk your feet forward while you lean back on the stability ball.
-Continue walking forward until your head and upper thoracic spine rest on the ball and push your heels so that your hips are raised to the point that your laps, upper body, and head become straight.
+Continue walking forward until your head and upper thoracic spine rest on the ball and push your heels so that your hips are raised to the point that your lap, upper body, and head become straight.
 Start lowering your hip and butts down and up again.

 Return to a seated position again by tucking in your chin toward your chest and contracting your abdominal muscles and then walk your feet back toward the stability ball.
 Ensure that your spine is in line with your neck and do not walk out so far to the point that your head and neck are the only support.
-The prime movers are the glutes, quadriceps, and the lower back extensors.
+The prime movers are the glutes, quadriceps, and lower back extensors.

 Stability Ball Bridge

 Performing the stability ball bridge requires you to start by lying on the floor with your head, shoulders, and back on the floor with your heels on the ball.
 Your arms should be straight out beside you with downturned hands (hands facing the floor).